 A Few Thoughts on Baby Boomers

-At this point in our lives it is ideal that we have found meaningful work which we have pursued over many years.
-This may or may not be the case.
+For baby boomers especially, it is gratifying to have found meaningful work which we have pursued over many years to the benefit of ourselves and others.
+This may or may not be the case for everyone.
 Regardless, it is never too late to embrace our interests and passions and create a desirable income doing so.

 Since eighty percent (80%) of Baby Boomers in their early 50s are employed or running a business and one third of the oldest boomers are still working, it makes sense to find ways to create a meaningful work situation full or part-time.
 Many of these Baby Boomers (67%) are not fully engaged or enjoying what they do.